Once you've built your estimate in CoConstruct, pushing that into your accounting system is only a few clicks away!

 Now that your estimate information has been set up for you in QuickBooks, you're all set!
 You can take it from there to do any progress billing or Estimates vs. Actuals reporting directly in QuickBooks.

-With the estimate syncing, you'll ensure that your QuickBooks and CoConstruct budgets are on the same page, and you can also take things to the next level by syncing your actuals from QuickBooks to avoid any double entry!
+With the estimate syncing, you'll ensure that your QuickBooks and CoConstruct budgets are on the same page, and you can also take things to the next level by pulling your actuals from QuickBooks to avoid any double entry!

 How do QuickBooks and CoConstruct calculate tax on the exported estimate?